Gravel Bike Likes

 Maxis Rambler 50mm - Even though I have been quoted before saying that anything between 44mm and 2.4” is a waste of time, I am finding 50 to be a really nice size for Bay Area riding.
 The Rambler is fast rolling with minimal tread and a really nice round, high-volume shape that I have been finding fast on the pavement and exactly grippy enough on chunky roads and trails.
 Would recommend.

-Carbon Fork - I know I have preached a lot about steel forks and I still love them I promise but the new Sklarbon fork rides realllly nice.
-These will be available in November, paint matched to the new SuperSomething frames.
+Carbon Fork - I know I have preached a lot about steel forks – and I still love them, I promise – but the new Sklarbon fork rides really nice.
+These will be available in November, paint-matched to the new SuperSomething frames.

-SRAM red Transmission - These new hoods are a huge improvement and the brakes are the best drop bar brakes I have ridden.
+SRAM Red Transmission - These new hoods are a huge improvement and the brakes are the best drop bar brakes I have ridden.
 So much power, great modulation.
-It turns out when you buy the most expensive stuff it does work well.
-I have mine paired with a GX derailleur and the shifting in true form to transmission is frustratingly slow, but I don’t mind so much on the gravel bike.
+It turns out when you buy the most expensive stuff, it works well.
+I have mine paired with a GX derailleur and the shifting in true form to Transmission is frustratingly slow, but I don’t mind so much on the gravel bike.
 This group may have changed my mind on wireless shifting.
-It works great and charging my bike every 6 weeks is not the worst thing in the world
+It works great and charging my bike every 6 weeks is not the worst thing in the world.

-Sklar SuperSomething 2.0 - Oh yeah, this ole’ thing?
+Sklar SuperSomething 2.0 - Oh yeah, this ol’ thing?
 That is the new SuperSomething, an iteration on the classic.
 I think this frame feels really, really good and I am very excited to have them available later in October.
 I have learned a ton since the first version went into production.
-It is easy to assume that you just send a design off to a factory and they make the bike for you which tbh it did feel like at first.
-The deeper I get though, the more I have been feeling like “the factory is the file”, or to say, to design and build a really good frame you need to know how the factories operate and how production works.
-The combination of my years as a custom frame builder and my education as a mechanical engineer are really coming together here and these new frames are… very sick.
+It's easy to assume that you just send a design off to a factory and they make the bike for you, which, TBH, it did feel like at first, but the deeper I get, the more I have been feeling like the factory is the file, or to say, to design and build a really good frame you need to know how the factories operate and how production works.
+The combination of my years as a custom framebuilder and my education as a mechanical engineer are really coming together here and these new frames are… very sick.
 I will go more in depth on them soon though.

-Half frame bags - I guess I take it for granted since this has been my riding setup for a bunch of years now, but half frame bags are the best.
-It is more than enough room for a day ride.
+Half frame bags - I guess I take it for granted, since this has been my riding setup for a bunch of years now, but half frame bags are the best.
+It's more than enough room for a day ride.
 Plenty of space for an extra layer or sandwich, and it keeps the weight centered on your bike and not flopping around on your handlebars or elsewhere.
-Also the zippers are simple to open and close while you are riding for easy access on the bike.
-It is the only way for every day riding IMO.
+The zippers are simple to open and close while you're riding for easy access on the bike.
+IMO it's the only way for everyday riding.

 Comments